slinares03/sdai-ic-d2-image-and-anchor/README.md

 ![example_2](./assets/code_examples/example_2.png?raw=true)

-4. [ ] Now that we have a description, first change the word `Description` to `Gallery` and then put some images on the page.
+4. [ ] Now that we have a description, add another H2 header titled `Gallery` and then put some images on the page.
 The band images are locatated in `assets/images`.

 ![example_3](./assets/code_examples/example_3.png?raw=true)